unesco/open-sciences/README.md

 This command will:

+- Check and clean Docker environment
 - Create a Python virtual environment (`.venv`)
 - Install all required dependencies
 - Setup containerized services (PostgreSQL, OpenSearch, Redis, RabbitMQ)
 - Prepare the InvenioRDM instance

+**Note**: If you encounter issues with services not starting (especially Redis), run `make check` first to clean up Docker, then retry `make init`.

 ### Development Workflow